riboseinc/jekyll-theme-open-project/README.md

 # With this key, software or spec will be featured on home
 # page of project site.
 Lower number means higher priority
 # (as in, priority no. 1 means topmost item on home page,
-# as long as there aren’t others with the same value).
+# as long as there aren't others with the same value).
 # If no documents in the collection have this key,
-# items on home will be ordered according to Jekyll’s
+# items on home will be ordered according to Jekyll's
 # default behavior.
 ```